How Long Before Retinal Detachment Causes Blindness?

 Can Eyesight Be Restored Through Medical Treatment After Retinal Detachment?

-The primary goal of treatment is to reattach the retina to the back wall of the eye and seal any breaks or tears.
-The most common surgical procedures include:
+The main goal of treatment is to reattach the retina and fix any tears or holes.
+There are several common procedures:

-1. Laser Surgery or Cryopexy: These procedures are used to seal retinal tears or holes.
-Laser surgery uses a laser beam, while cryopexy freezes the area around the tear.
+• Laser surgery or cryopexy: These seal tears or holes in the retina.
+Laser surgery uses a focused beam of light, while cryopexy freezes the tissue around the tear.

-2. Pneumatic Retinopexy: In this procedure, a gas bubble is injected into the eye to push the retina back into place.
-This is often combined with laser surgery or cryopexy.
+• Pneumatic retinopexy: In this procedure, the doctor injects a gas bubble into the eye to push the retina back in place.
+This is usually combined with laser surgery or cryopexy.

-4. Vitrectomy: This surgery removes the vitreous gel that may be pulling on the retina, followed by replacing it with a gas bubble or oil to help the retina reattach.
+• Vitrectomy: This surgery removes the vitreous gel (the eye’s clear, jelly-like center) that may be pulling on the retina.
+The surgeon then replaces it with a gas bubble or oil to hold the retina in place.

 What Are the Early Signs of a Detaching Retina?